MehulVaidya634/House-_prices_regression/README.md

 1.The linear regreesion model got the r2_score of 87.80%

-2.ridge and lasso regression model gave r2_score of 89.47%.
+2.Ridge and Lasso regression model gave r2_score of 89.47%.